 Danielle got back in touch with Dr. Copland.

 “Dr. Copland had treated my OB issues, and I knew I could trust her.
 I liked the certainty I felt with her.”

 After two months of fertility treatments, Danielle and Ryan conceived Parker.

 “When we heard Parker’s heartbeat at our 6-week ultrasound, we were so excited!
 In the past, I had miscarried each time at 4-5 weeks, so this was the first time we had ever heard a heartbeat!”

 Parker is now 6 months old and thriving.
 And, with the continued assistance of Atlantic Reproductive, Mom and Dad are beginning to plan for Parker to have a future little brother or sister.

 “Everyone at Atlantic knew our names.
-I always felt that they cared and wanted to hear from me through out my pregnancy.
+I always felt they cared and wanted to hear from me throughout my pregnancy.
 We want to work with Atlantic because we know we are in good hands.”

 Photo Credits: Lauren Garrison Photography